 Prerequisite: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, BIO 203, all Level I NUR courses.
+Co-requisite: ENG 112, NUR 240, NUR 242, NUR 243, NUR 244, NUR 244LC.

 Building on information learned in NUR 152 and NUR 153, this course will provide the theoretical background to prepare the student to care for women in all phases of the reproductive cycle as well as children with health problems.
 The focus will be on health promotion and patient education.
 The concepts of growth and development will be discussed as they relate anticipatory guidance specific to age groups from infancy through adolescence.